Thomas-Hill/Numerical-Analysis-/inversePowerIteration.md

 ## **Routine Name:** inverse_power_iteration

-**Description:** This is a routine which represents the inverse power iteration method for finding the eigenvalues and eigenvectors of a matrix.
+**Description:** This is a routine which represents the inverse power iteration method for finding smalles of the eigenvalues and corresponding eigenvectors of a matrix.

 **Input:**  Takes as an argument a matrix, a vector which represents an intial guess to the eigenvector, a double which represents the tolerance, an integer representing maximum number iterations, a vector representing the eigenvector.

-**Output:** The function outputs the largest eigenvalue.
+**Output:** The function outputs the smallest eigenvalue.

 **Code Example:**  Below we run the code an example of the routine on a small matrix to verify that it is working on a 2x2.
 Then we fill a 1000x1000 matrix with random values